Kiaora-MT/azure-102-foundational/content/4_Chapter-Four/4_3-identify-vm-services.md

-Now that you have created the virtual machines, **Linux-A-VM** and **Linux-B-VM**, you are going to identify their assigned private and public IP (PIP) addresses, confirm which ports are open on each VM, and what access is available to and from their assigned subnets.
+Now that you have deployed both Linux virtual machines, **Linux-A-VM** and **Linux-B-VM**, you are going to identify their assigned private and public IP (PIP) addresses, confirm which ports are open on each VM, and what access is available to and from their assigned subnets.

 In the following steps 1-6, you will learn how to navigate and identify IP information for both VMs and login to each VM via the console.